US To supercharge Pandemic Fight With Huge Vaccine Donation - UrduPoint

 US To 'supercharge' Pandemic Fight With Huge Vaccine Donation

-Both moves signalled that while pockets of the rich world have scored successes against the virus, gains are fragile and billions of mostly poor people remain unprotected.
+Although pockets of the rich world have scored successes against the disease, the gains are fragile and billions of mostly poor people remain unprotected.

-The White House described it as a "historic action that will help supercharge the global fight against the pandemic".
-President Joe Biden, attending the G7 summit in Britain this week, will make the formal announcement on Thursday and is expected to call on "the world's democracies" to contribute more to vaccine supply.
+Over 100 million people in the 27-nation European Union, or 22.6 percent of its population, have been fully vaccinated against Covid-19, according to an AFP count.

+The contrast with developing nations was further evidenced Thursday when South Africa's National Institute For Communicable Diseases announced his country had technically entered a third wave with more than 9,000 cases over the past 24 hours.

-The massive American donation will be channelled through the Covax program, which aims to ensure equitable distribution of vaccines around the world.
+The massive American donation will be channelled through the Covax programme, which aims to ensure equitable global vaccine distribution.

 The White House said the doses will start shipping in August, with the first 200 million delivered by the end of the year.

-"We will be able to do everything that we have missed, because we now have the epidemic under control," Health Minister Magnus Heunicke said.
+"While great progress has been made in many developed nations, the world is now asking the G7 leaders to shoulder the responsibility to help vaccinate people in ALL countries,: he added.

+In Europe, some restrictions have been eased of late notably ahead of the Euro football competition starting Friday.
-That's not the case across the whole of Europe, said Hans Kluge, the WHO's regional director.

-According to the organisation, 30 percent of people have received at least one dose of a Covid-19 vaccine and 17 percent have been fully vaccinated in the WHO's European Region -- which spans 53 countries and territories and includes several in Central Asia.
+But Hans Kluge, the WHO's regional director, warned against any complacency as the organisation says to date just 30 percent of people have received at least one dose of a Covid-19 vaccine and 17 percent have been fully vaccinated in the WHO's European Region -- which spans 53 countries and territories and includes several in Central Asia.

-"Over the course of last summer, cases gradually rose in younger age groups and then moved into older age groups, contributing to a devastating resurgence, lockdowns and loss of life," Kluge said.

-Iran's government on Thursday warned that recent success in containing the middle East's deadliest coronavirus outbreak risks being reversed should the public cease being diligent in their precautions as a shortage of vaccines delays the inoculation campaign.
+Iran's government meanwhile warned that recent success in containing the middle East's deadliest coronavirus outbreak risks being reversed should the public cease being diligent in their precautions amid a shortage of vaccines.

 The country saw total infections pass the three million mark on Thursday, adding to the global total of almost 174,350,990.
 The pandemic has claimed more than 3.7 million lives worldwide.